The First Financial Planning Test for Millennials: Coronavirus and Economic Chaos

 Here are a few important things to keep in mind:

-What does a recession mean for my retirement portfolio?
+What does a recession mean for my financial plan?

 When markets take a downturn, the first thought a young saver should have is, “Good”.
 I certainly do not want to downplay the angst and anxiety that many are experiencing.
 This is not to be taken lightly by any means, and the health and well-being of our fellow humans is always first and foremost.
 So keep your focus on staying healthy and stop worrying altogether about your 401(k).
 Market drops are a good opportunity for everyone to buy because equities are essentially at a discount.
 So that bi-weekly contribution that you are making to your company retirement plan is going farther than it did previously.
 When the market rebounds and the economy steadies itself, your retirement account will be stronger than ever.

-How do we insulate ourselves from potential negative effects of a slowing economy?
+How do we insulate our financial plans from potential negative effects of a slowing economy?

 This is one of those times when the emergency fund comes into play.
 You may be worried about dipping into that bucket, but a time like this one is exactly the reason why you built up an emergency fund in the first place.
 So if your hours are reduced at work or you have to stay home with the kids, feel good about the fact that you and your family are well-prepared.
 At this point you should be most concerned about figuring out how to come even remotely close to providing the high-quality educational environment that your kid’s teacher does.
 Just remember, you don’t stand a chance.
 And this is why we need to pay teachers more.

-Should I be doing anything different with my portfolio?
+Should I be doing anything different with my investment portfolio?

 With a long time horizon (10+ years, and in most cases well more than 20) a majority of your retirement portfolio should be made up of well-diversified equities.
 Now is not the time to cash out and move to safer investments like bonds and CDs, or even cash.
 Remember, your retirement funds are long-term, so leave well enough alone and this market and economy will right itself and continue to grow.
 History is rife with economic turmoil, and the market has come out of each crisis stronger than ever.